-Four-star 2020 Eastside Catholic RB Sam Adams verbally commits to UW Huskies
+Four-star 2020 Eastside Catholic RB Sam Adams II verbally commits to UW Huskies

-Sam Adams is staying home.
+Sam Adams II is staying home.

 The four-star Eastside Catholic running back standout confirmed that on Sunday, officially announcing his verbal commitment to Washington.